Mine yOur owN Anatomy: Revisiting Medical Image Segmentation with Extremely Limited Labels: Mine yOur owN Anatomy ( )

 where $\mathcal{C}$ denotes a set of all available classes for each mini-batch, and $\tau$ is a temperature hyperparameter.
 Suppose $\mathcal{A}$ is a collection including all pixel coordinates within $\x$, these representations are:

-We then note that CL might benefit more, where the instance discrimination task is achieved by incorporating more positive and negative pairs.
+Note that in Eq.~\ref{loss:contrastive}, we are using the negative pairs $\rr_k^{-}$ to estimate the centers of opposite classes.
+The {class average representation} $\rr_k^{c,+}$ is averaged over all instances from the target class $c$.
+We also note that CL might benefit more, where the instance discrimination task is achieved by incorporating more positive and negative pairs.
 However, naively unrolling CL to this setting is impractical since it requires extra memory overheads that grow proportionally with the amount of instance discrimination tasks.
 To this end, we adopt a random set (\ie, the mini-batch) of other images.
-Intuitively, we would like to maximize the anatomical similarity between all the representations from the query class, and analogously minimize all other class representations.
-We then create a graph $\mathcal{G}$ to compute the pair-wise class relationship: $\mathcal{G}[p, q] = \left(\rr_k^{p, +} \cdot \rr_k^{q, +}\right), \forall p,q \in \mathcal{C}, \text{ and } p\neq q,$ where $\mathcal{G}\in \mathbb{R}^{|\mathcal{C}| \times |\mathcal{C}|}$.
-Here finding the accurate decision boundary can be formulated mathematically by normalizing the pair-wise relationships among all negative class representations via the \texttt{softmax} operator.
-To address the challenge in \textit{imbalanced} medical image data, we define the pseudo-label (\ie, easy and hard queries) based on a defined threshold as follows:
+Intuitively, we would like to maximize the anatomical similarity between all the representations from the query class, and analogously minimize all other class representations. {In order to compare the pairs of instances} between opposite and target classes, we then create a graph $\mathcal{G}$ to compute the pair-wise class relationship: $\mathcal{G}[p, q] = \left(\rr_k^{p, +} \cdot \rr_k^{q, +}\right), \forall p,q \in \mathcal{C}, \text{ and } p\neq q,$ where $\mathcal{G}\in \mathbb{R}^{|\mathcal{C}| \times |\mathcal{C}|}$.
+Here finding the accurate decision boundary can be formulated mathematically by normalizing the pair-wise relationships among all negative class representations via the \texttt{softmax} operator. {To be specific, in Eq.~\ref{loss:contrastive}, we use adaptive sampling for the negative keys $\rr_k^{-}$ from the opposite classes.
+To do so, we use \texttt{softmax} to yield a distribution $\exp(G[c, v])/ \sum_{n\in \mathcal{C}, n\neq c} \exp(G[c, n])$, with which we adaptively sample negative keys from class $v$, for $v\neq c$.} To address the challenge in \textit{imbalanced} medical image data, we define the pseudo-label (\ie, easy and hard queries) based on a defined threshold as follows:

 where $\hat{\y}_q$ is the $c^\text{th}$-class pseudo-label corresponding to $\rr_q$, and $\delta_\theta$ is the user-defined threshold.
 For further improvement in long-tail scenarios, we construct a class-aware memory bank \cite{he2020momentum} to store a fixed number of negative samples per class $c$.